transloadit/uppy/website/src/_posts/2020-08-companion-2.0.md

 ## Compatibility with Uppy 1.x client

-Companion 2.0 is compatible with any Uppy 1.x version, so you don't have to worry what Companion version a server may be runnning before using your Uppy client with it.
+Companion 2.0 is compatible with any Uppy 1.x version, so you don't have to worry about upgrading your Uppy client installations when you upgrade Companion on your server.

 ## Migrating from Companion 1.x to 2.x

-Given the breaking changes, we've put together a list of changes to make if you'd like to upgrade to Companion 2.0.
-You can have a look at this list [here](https://uppy.io/docs/companion/#Migrating-v1-to-v2).
+Given the breaking changes, we've created a [migration tutorial for upgrading from Companion v1 to v2](https://uppy.io/docs/companion/#Migrating-v1-to-v2).